 As a web developer, you can use Electron to build a desktop application.
 The framework allows developers to focus on the core functionalities of the software.
 This is because the framework handles the hardest parts of a software development process.

 The main function of Swing is to build a better GUI for desktop applications.
 It is able to emulate the design, look, and style of many desktop applications.
-The framework comes with various UI components such as buttons, panels, tables scroll panes and checkboxes.
+The framework comes with various UI components such as buttons, panels, tables scroll panes, and checkboxes.

-As you can see, some frameworks are for native Windows, others are MacOs while others are cross-platform development frameworks.
+As you can see, some frameworks are for native Windows, others are MacOs and others are cross-platform development frameworks.
 The nature of the desktop application that you are developing will determine the development framework to use.